petecarapetyan/lit-css-ts-MVP/README.md

 ## package.json

-- "rollup-plugin-lit-css": "^2.0.1",
+- `"rollup-plugin-lit-css": "^2.0.1",`

 ## rollup config

-- import { litCssConfig } from './rollup.config.rest'
+- `import { litCssConfig } from './rollup.config.rest'`
-- litcss( litCssConfig ),
+- `litcss( litCssConfig ),`

 ## rollup.config.rest.js

-- export const litCssConfig etc
+- `export const litCssConfig` etc
 - this is optional, if you just want the defaults

-## Lit-Element
+## Lit-Element component

-- import style from "../css/shared.css";
+- `import style from "../css/shared.css";`
 - mix in with your other css styles like so:
-- static get styles() etc
+- `static get styles()` etc

-## and the global.d.ts!
+## and the ....d.ts!

 `declare module '*.css' etc`

 ## Your mileage may vary:

+You'll probably have a different rollup config

 - Used a variation of our own setup which is consumes production code in a browsersync
 - Most shops probably use a es-dev-server?

 ## Combined with other stylesheet sources:

 You can combine stylesheets from different sources.
-Showed that here, even though it probably wouldn't be that great an idea to use this particular pattern in the way that it was used here.
+Showed that here to prove that it was possible, even though it probably wouldn't be that great an idea to use this particular pattern in the way that it was used here.

 ## Credits: